Striders History 1982-1993 by Roger Stevenson (founder member and club archivist)

 May 1986

 • Striders News wins a competition held by Running Magazine for the Best Club Newsletter.
-1st prize was a Minolta Photocopier.
+First prize was a Minolta Photocopier.

-Published in Sheffield Star; Striders waiting for the coach in Patternoster Row to take us to the Amsterdam Marathon
+Published in Sheffield Star; Striders waiting for the coach in Paternoster Row to take us to the Amsterdam Marathon

 June 1986